matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

   /**
    * @param hre Hardhat runtime environment.
 This object is provided to scripts by hardhat itself.
    * @param zkWallet The wallet which will be used to deploy the contracts.
+   * @param deploymentType Optional deployment type that relates to the ContractDeployer system contract function to be called.
+Defaults to deploying regular smart contracts.
    */
-  constructor(hre: HardhatRuntimeEnvironment, zkWallet: zk.Wallet)
+  constructor(hre: HardhatRuntimeEnvironment, zkWallet: zk.Wallet, deploymentType?: zk.types.DeploymentType)

   /**
    * Created a `Deployer` object on ethers.Wallet object.
    *
    * @param hre Hardhat runtime environment.
 This object is provided to scripts by hardhat itself.
    * @param ethWallet The wallet which will be used to deploy the contracts.
+   * @param deploymentType Optional deployment type that relates to the ContractDeployer system contract function to be called.
+Defaults to deploying regular smart contracts.
    */
-  static fromEthWallet(hre: HardhatRuntimeEnvironment, ethWallet: ethers.Wallet)
+  static fromEthWallet(hre: HardhatRuntimeEnvironment, ethWallet: ethers.Wallet, deploymentType?: zk.types.DeploymentType)

   /**
    * Loads an artifact and verifies that it was compiled by `zksolc\.